Foster your Direct Hotel Bookings Strategy to Reduce OTA Commissions

-Here is the fact, Direct bookings have become a key objective for hotels large and small, and is one of the top recommendations at an efficient Revenue Management strategy.
-In an ultra-competitive sector, through moving room reservations away from online travel agencies (OTAs) and other third parties, direct hotel bookings make possible to take advantage of important opportunities such as repeat bookings, cross-selling and up-selling, and increased brand loyalty, which all ultimately lead to higher revenues and higher profits.
+Here is the fact, Direct bookings have become a key objective for hotels large and small, and is one of the top recommendations for an efficient Revenue Management strategy.
+In an ultra-competitive sector, through moving room reservations away from online travel agencies (OTAs) and other third parties, direct hotel bookings make it possible to take advantage of important opportunities such as repeat bookings, cross-selling and up-selling and increased brand loyalty, which all ultimately lead to higher revenues and higher profits.

 Does your hotel rely on OTAs for bookings?
 Would you prefer to have more reservations made directly with your hotel?
 In this article, we look at what your hotel can do to take the initiative back from OTAs (and your competitors) and implement a successful direct hotel bookings strategy once and for all.

 Independent Hotels yet to focus on direct bookings as part of their overall business strategy can learn from the chain groups that have already invested in their own programs to drive occupancy levels and customer loyalty.
 Brands such as Hilton, Choice Hotels and Marriott have reported positive results so far with their own respective direct bookings process.
 Hilton, as an example, added nine million more members to its loyalty program in 2016.
 Loyalty members drove 56 percent of the hotel’s system-wide occupancy rates and web-direct and mobile bookings were up by 200 basis points compared to 2015.
 By starting your own loyalty program, you can include incentives to drive repeat bookings such as discounted room rates.

 But, will the loyalty program of a chain work for an independent hotel?
 Obviously not, because boutique hotels with unique hotel concepts have refined customers who look for smart deals that amaze them.
 For more background on our thoughts on this topic, have a look at our article hotel loyalty programs<.